hrakaroo/glob-library-go/README.md

 it will be "done".

-I also fully acknowledge that this library isn't as "needed" for Go since Go ships with it's own https://go.dev/src/path/filepath/match.go which looks like it does pretty much everything this does.
+I also fully acknowledge that this library isn't as "needed" for Go since Go ships with it's own https://go.dev/src/path/filepath/match.go and https://pkg.go.dev/v.io/v23/glob which looks like it operates pretty similar.